gohugoio/hugoDocs/content/en/getting-started/usage.md

 ## Display available commands

-To see a list of the available commands and flags:
+To see a list of available commands and flags:

 ```sh
 hugo help